 It didn’t take long from then for Chris to become a vibrant member of the Triangle music scene.
 After a few years playing mostly jazz gigs he turned his focus to original music.
 He became a founding member of the jazz-hip-hop collective, The Mighty Burners, who released their debut Hot Ones Now in 2004.
 Working with this band led to a love of recording and producing.
 Since, he has recorded and produced for nearly every band he’s played with.
 In 2005 Chris released his debut as a bandleader, the jazz instrument album, Incoming.

-In 2010, he became a full-time member of Grammy nominated, The Foreign Exchange‘s touring lineup leading to many successful national and international tours.
+From 2010-2014, he was a full-time member of Grammy nominated, The Foreign Exchange‘s touring lineup leading to many successful national and international tours.
 Since then this relationship has blossomed into Chris playing on, engineering, mixing, or mastering many of the recent releases on the +FE music label.

 Also in 2010, he began working with singer/songwriter Jeanne Jolly.
-This partnership has yielded two releases (Falling in Carolina 2010, Angels 2012) along with extensive touring of the US.
+This partnership has yielded three releases (Falling in Carolina 2010, Angels 2012, A Place To Run 2015) along with extensive touring of the US.

 As a composer, band-leader, and 8-string guitarist Chris formed The Hot at Nights in 2010 with friends Matt Douglas (woodwinds) and Nick Baglio (drums).
-This fiery instrumental trio now has 3 releases under its belt (Nice Talk 2011, Shibuya Session EP 2011, ¡Try This!
-2013).
+This fiery instrumental trio now has 4 releases under its belt (Nice Talk 2011, Shibuya Session EP 2011, ¡Try This!
+2013, Cool It 2016).

 The development of The Hot at Nights parallels that of the world’s most potentially destructive climatic occurrence: Global Warming.
 They are heavily influenced by the origins of jazz at the turn of the century, emblazoned by the raw and unbridled freedom of the 50′s and 60′s, and electrified by the external forcings of the 80′s.
-Chris Boerner (Foreign Exchange, Jeanne Jolly) on 8-string guitar, Matt Douglas (The Rosebuds, Erin McKeown, Harlequin) on woodwinds, and Nick Baglio (Jeanne Jolly, Foreign Exchange, Jean Morrison) on drums & keyboards make up the triumvirate of change.
+Chris Boerner (The Foreign Exchange, Freeman, Hiss Golden Messenger) on 8-string guitar, Matt Douglas (The Mountain Goats, The Rosebuds, Erin McKeown) on woodwinds, and Nick Baglio (Jeanne Jolly, The Foreign Exchange) on drums & keyboards make up the triumvirate of change.
 Even though there is a tiny contingency of Hot at Nights deniers, real and proven science has determined that they do, in fact, exist on a catastrophic level.